eviltester/observatron/README.md

 This extension is open source.

-Copyright 2019 Compendium Developments Ltd, Alan Richardson
+Copyright 2019-2025 Compendium Developments Ltd, Alan Richardson

+# Versions

+- 0.95 updated to manifest v3 and added much more error handling - 20251222
+- 0.92 initial version